Lesnock/simple-store/README.md

 store.add('name', 'John')

-store.add('name', 'Mary') // Will act as a update
+store.add('name', 'Mary') // Will overwrite the data
 ```

+If you add a data that already exists in the store, it will **NOT** act as a store update, in other words, it will overwirte the data, but it is not going to run the [`effects`](#listen).

 ## Fetching data
 There are different ways of fetching data from the store.
 #### get